phenidone/fith/README.md

 of a full system, the interpreter first reads and executes bootstrap.5th which contains everything needed to bootstrap a working compiler from the builtin opcodes.

 The compiler is quite Forth-like but not identical to Forth.
-Some of the words, e.g. FOR, have arguments in a different order, and the syntax differs slightly for some looping and branching constructs.
+Some of the words have arguments in a different order and the syntax differs slightly for some looping and branching constructs.

 Closures (CREATE DOES>) are supported.